 "Suspicious.
 That's it."

 He refused to say more.
-Eventually I started to be able to tell when the voices returned.
+Eventually, I began noticing when the voices returned.

 "The others are active today," I would say to myself.
 Although he got his daily medication on time—crushed and mixed into applesauce—more and more often it seemed it wasn't enough to keep the voices quiet.